-On-sale date from ad in Our Fighting Forces #84.
+On-sale date from ad in Our Fighting Forces #84 and copyright registration.

 Gil Kane makes an appearance, breaking the fourth wall and informing the reader about the origin of Black Hand.

 Letters from Leonard J. Tirado, Bob Butts, Barry Yonenson.